VictorLiwentao/Pet-Adoption-Database-System/doc/Database Design.md

 Target them for outreach, special events, or feedback

-Recognize users with ongoing interest who have a strong history of successful adoptions
+Recognize users who are insterested in and have a strong history of successful adoptions

 Provide a more personalized adoption experience
 ### SQL Concepts Used